Madrid: Events

 The main annual international event in cycling, the Vuelta a España (La Vuelta), is one of the three worldwide prestigious three-week-long Grand Tours, and its final stages takes place in Madrid on the first Sunday of September.
 In tennis, the city hosts Madrid Open, both male and female versions, played on clay court.
 The event is part of the nine ATP Masters 1000 and nine WTA 1000 tournaments.
 It is held during the first week of May in the Caja Mágica.
 Additionally, Madrid hosts the finals of the major tournament for men's national teams, Davis Cup, since 2019.

+Formula 1

+In January 2024, Formula 1 announced that Madrid will host the 2026 Spanish Grand Prix around the IFEMA exhibition centre in Campo de las Naciones.

 Education

 Education in Spain is free, and compulsory from 6 to 16 years.
 The education system is called LOE (Ley Orgánica de Educación).